Odima-dev/System_Engineering_and_DevOps-Bash/shell_basics/README.md

-firstdirdeletion - deletes directory back - changes workoing directry to the previous one lists - lists all files including hidden in long formart
+firstdirdeletion - deletes directory back - changes workoing directry to the previous one lists - lists all files including hidden in long formart file_type - prints the type of the named file